tellor-io/tellorToo/README.md

 Data currently available on Tellor's Ethereum network:
 [https://docs.tellor.io/dev-documentation/reference-page/data-request-ids-1](https://docs.tellor.io/dev-documentation/reference-page/data-request-ids-1)

-If the data needed is not available submit a Tellor Improvement Plan[(TIP)](https://github.com/tellor-io/TIPs) to have your data supported.
+If the data needed is not available, please submit a Tellor Improvement Plan[(TIP)](https://github.com/tellor-io/TIPs) to have your data supported.

 * Allow your contract to read from TellorToo